BKWLD/asana-gitlab-bridge/README.md

 # Asana Gitlab Bridge

-Opinionated self-hosted tool that keeps GitLab in sync with Asan
+Opinionated self-hosted tool that keeps GitLab in sync with Asana